jakobandersen/mod/doc/source/compiling.rst

 			brew tap Homebrew/bundle  # may not be needed brew bundle # perhaps restart the terminal afterwards to pick up the new commands

+Optionally, install Gurobi and CPLEX.
+Remember the installation paths.

 Then we can begin the compilation and installation:

 .. tab-set::